 Quebec Adoption Records and Bill 2: Open Records and Searching for Birth Parents

-That system ended in stages.
+That system changed in stages.
 The 2017 reform (Bill 113) took the first significant step.
-Then in June 2024, Bill 2 (An Act respecting family law reform with regard to filiation and amending the Civil Code in relation to personality rights and civil status) eliminated identity vetoes entirely and made Quebec's adoption records among the most accessible in the country.
+Then, effective June 8, 2024, Bill 2 (An Act respecting family law reform with regard to filiation and amending the Civil Code in relation to personality rights and civil status) broadened access to adoption-origin information and reunion services.
+It did not make the full adoption file public: that file remains confidential.

 If you are an adult adoptee seeking your biological family, a birth parent wondering about contact rights, or a prospective adoptive parent who wants to understand how openness will work in your child's future — this is what the current law says.